-Dirt management on construction sites is a challenge.
-Thanks to drone surveys it's now easier to get better insights into your earthwork's projects.
-However, you still need to efficiently analyze the drone data has to be efficiently analyzed to be useful for project monitoring.
-This article will show you a step by step guide teaching you how to create a relevant Cut/Fill analysis to measure volume between terrain states.
+Monitoring dirt volume on construction sites can be challenging.
+Thanks to drone surveying, it is easier to get better insights into your earthwork's projects.
+However, you still need to efficiently analyze the drone data for it to be useful for project monitoring.
+This article is a step-by-step guide teaching you how to create a relevant Cut/Fill analysis to measure volume between terrain states.

 Let's compare a drone survey with another drone survey obtained earlier to analyze the work that was done between those two dates.